GitHubbubble/ucr-cs100/textbook/tools/SNAP/README.md

 ![](http://i.imgur.com/wmvG0Ua.jpg)

 BUILD calls on each website's 'make', each make calls it's parameter 'make's.
-Websites can have a as many parameters as we want.
+Websites can have as many parameters as we want.

 Parameter 'make's take information from the website and return a numerical value.